 7) Do You Share Amtrak Rooms With Strangers?

-No, the only passengers in your room are the people on your tickets.
-Solo travelers have the rooms all to themselves.
+No, only the people on your ticket can share your room; solo travelers have the rooms all to themselves.

 8) The Sizes Of Amtrak Rooms